-Create a mini golf course using glow sticks staked in the ground as “holes.”
+Create a mini-golf course using glow sticks staked in the ground as "holes."
 Bend the glow sticks to form arches that kids have to get the ball through, or place them side-by-side with enough space for kids to putt the ball between.
-Use glow-in-the-dark golf balls by painting them with neon paint, wrap golf clubs with glow bracelets.
+Use glow-in-the-dark golf balls by painting them with neon paint, and wrap golf clubs with glow bracelets.

 03 of 10

 Set up a game of lawn bowling with empty plastic bottles as the pins had always been a fun party game.
 To play at night, insert a glow stick into each bottle before setting them up as pins.
-Then create a bowling lane out of glow sticks either staked in, or placed down flat on the ground to form the sides.
-Use a bright colored, large rubber ball as the bowling ball.
+Then create a bowling lane out of glow sticks either staked in or placed down flat on the ground to form the sides.
+Use a bright-colored, large rubber ball as the bowling ball.
 If it is not brightly colored enough for the game, you can also paint it with glow paint before your party.

 04 of 10

 Glow Stick Scavenger Hunt

 Just before it gets dark, activate and hide several colors of glow sticks around the party space.
 Divide players into as many teams as you have colors, and assign a color to each team.
 Give each team member one colored glow bracelet to begin.
 When it gets dark, set a timer and send them off to gather as many of their color of glow sticks as they can find.
 When time is up, count how many glow sticks each team collected.
 The one with the most wins.Continue to 5 of 10 below.

 05 of 10